sydneybg/SaltSprayTrails/README.md

 ### View user's collections

 Users should be able to view their collections on the 'My SplashSite' page.
-The Visited and Saved/Future collections should be displayed.
+The collections are customizable and a collection image is displayed with it.
 The option to create customizable collections.

 Require Authentication: True